stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/09_Validation.md

-title: Model Validation and Constraints
+title: Model validation and constraints
 summary: Validate your data at the model level

-# Validation and Constraints
+# Validation and constraints

-Traditionally, validation in SilverStripe has been mostly handled on the controller through [form validation](../forms).
+Traditionally, validation in SilverStripe has been mostly handled on the controller through [form validation](../forms/validation).

 While this is a useful approach, it can lead to data inconsistencies if the record is modified outside of the controller and form context.